 Everything else (unlimited swipes, advanced filters, read receipts) is nice-to-have.
 Start free, validate the app works for your city and age group, then upgrade strategically.

-- Evaluated whether the free tier felt like a real product or a frustration-driven upsell
+- Compared free-tier feature completeness, daily limits, and whether the free tier functions as a real product or a frustration-driven upsell

 Final Free Tier Rankings